-Jessica recalled the infamous chili cook off event she attended in a pair of “mom jeans” coined by the media.
-As she stated on Oprah’s show “I love my curves.
-I am 5’3”, I’m not going to ever be a size o, and I don’t want to weigh 90 pounds,” she says.
-“The fact that I was famous last year for gaining ten pounds, it’s ridiculous, and it’s really sad.
-It’s really hard thing for me to talk about because I celebrate women of all sizes.
+Jessica recalled the infamous chili cook-off event she attended in a pair of “mom jeans” coined by the media.
+As she stated on Oprah’s show, “I love my curves.
+I am 5’3”, I’m not going ever to be a size o, and I don’t want to weigh 90 pounds,” she says.
+“The fact that I was famous last year for gaining ten pounds, it’s ridiculous, and it’s unfortunate.
+It’s a tough thing for me to talk about because I celebrate women of all sizes.
 I think we are all beautiful.”

 THE PRICE OF BEAUTY